 Furthermore, the proposal releases Member States from drafting a full tri-annual implementation report.
-They are only asked to provide updates for those summary descriptions pursuant to Article 21(2) of Directive 2007/2/EC where changes have taken place since the submission of the previous report.
+They are only asked to provide updates for those summary descriptions pursuant to Article 21(2) of Directive 2007/2/EC where changes have taken place since the submission of the previous report6.
 In practice Member States will be asked to provide the updates and relevant information for the report in an online system provided by the Commission.
-The content of the report has been organised in a "country fiche" that brings together monitoring and reporting information in a meaningful country overview.
+The content of the report has been summarized and organised by the European Commission as part of a "country fiche" that brings together monitoring and reporting information in a meaningful country overview.
 The country fiche template limits the occurrence of non-structured textual information compared to the reporting obligations under Articles 12-16 of Commission Decision 2009/442/EC and streamlines the information to reflect the intervention logic of Directive 2007/2/EC.
 It also creates a similar approach and comparable content across Member States and for trend analysis.

 The provisions in Articles 3 (2) and 3 (3) require Member States to insert specific keywords in their metadata for selected spatial data sets that respectively identify those spatial data sets that are being used for reporting under the environmental acquis and those that have regional or national coverage.
-These necessary keywords to be used by the Member States are provided in a register provided by the Joint Research Centre of the Commission, which will facilitate the uptake and improve the quality and comparability of the data.
-The provision of these keywords by the Member States is creating only limited additional burden and is not having a significant impact on resources.
-This estimation is based on the observations that:
+These necessary keywords to be used by the Member States are provided in a register provided by the Joint Research Centre of the Commission7, which will facilitate the uptake and improve the quality and comparability of the data.
+The provision of these keywords by the Member States implies additional effortand might icant impact existing resources.
+Given the following considerations, it is considered that the necessary processes and tools for updating the metadata are in place and that the extent of the possible impact mainly consists of adding additional keywords to existing metadata: